joshhornby/joshhornby.github.io/_posts/2026-01-02-sentry-ai-tracing-laravel.md

 title: Sentry AI Tracing for OpenAI in Laravel
 date: 2026-01-02 08:00:00
 tags: [ai, php, laravel]
 description: "Sentry has built-in AI tracing for Python and JavaScript.
-PHP developers get nothing.
-Here's how to build it yourself."
+PHP developers get nothing, so you have to build it yourself."
 sitemap:
     priority: 0.7
     changefreq: 'monthly'